khusee/Smart-Recipe-Application-Design/README.md

 # Smart-Recipe-Application-Design
-Smart Recipe application is an application for a people who love to cook and try out new recipes.
 Smart Recipe application provides user flexibility to search, save recipes.
-Our application ‘Smart Recipe’ makes finding recipes easy.
 In Smart Recipe app, a user can receive a recipe list related to available ingredients in pantry obtained from online cooking recipe database.